apache/hawq-docs/admin/HAWQFilespacesandHighAvailabilityEnabledHDFS.md

 	$ hawq start cluster -a
 	```

 1. Moving the filespace to a new location renders the standby master catalog invalid.
-To update the standby, reinitialize and resync the standby master.
+To update the standby, resync the standby master.
 On the active master, run the following command to ensure that the standby master's catalog is resynced with the active master.

 	```
-	$ hawq restart standby -a M fast
 	$ hawq init standby -n -M fast

 	```